cocos/cocos-docs/en/asset-manager/asset-manager.md

 ### Dynamic Loading Of Resources

 In addition to applying resources to the corresponding components while editing scenes, Creator also supports dynamic loading and setting up of resources during game runtime.
 Asset Manager provides two ways to dynamically load resources: 1. by placing resources in the resources directory and loading them with APIs such as `cc.resources.load`, 2. developers can plan their own resource creation as Asset Bundle and load resources through the Asset Bundle's `load` family of APIs.
-For example.
+For example:

 ```js
 cc.resources.load('images/background', cc.SpriteFrame, (err, asset) => {
     this.getComponent(cc.Sprite).spriteFrame = asset;
 });
 ```

-The relevant APIs are listed below.
+The relevant APIs are listed below:

 Type | Support | Loading | Releasing | Preloading | Querying
 -- | -- | -- | -- | -- | --